ethan-sorenson/SmartConnectConnectWise/SmartConnect Maps/VENDORS_02_BC_CW/README.md

 Business Central Vendors to ConnectWise Companies

 ## Overview
-This integration will create/update recently modified BC Vendors in ConnectWise.
+This integration will create/update recently modified BC Vendors in ConnectWise using the Business Central Change Tracking Extension.

 ## Source
 **Filters**